Srivilailaksana: Prestigious royal title

 On 10 January 1903, in the occasion of King Chulalongkorn's 35th anniversary of accession to the throne.
 She was given the Krom royal title Krom Khun Suphan Bhakvadi (translated as the Princess of Suphanburi).
 Because she was his greatest trusted lovely daughter, she was given the 4th level of the Krom ranks, Krom Khun, instead Krom Muen which was normally given to the royal children.

 In announcing the honour, the King said the Princess, who was his very trusted daughter.
 Furthermore, it is a well-known fact that she had been steadfast in her devotion to the King in order that He would enjoy grace and glory.
 As she was beloved by her younger step-siblings, they helped to make her a diamond necklace, and gave it to her on the special occasion of her receiving the royal title.

 There was the great celebration around the city, along with an exhibition about her life and Royal duties of Princess Srivilailaksana.
 A contest about the royal family was held in the schools around the city.

 Death

 Princess Srivilailaksana suffered from a terrible illness and died on 26 October 1904, at age 36.
 As her body lay in state within Aisawan Dhiphya-Asana Pavilion, in the compound of the Bang Pa-In Royal Palace, Ayutthaya Province mourners thronged to pay their final respects.
 In her funeral ceremony, her half-sister, Princess Chandra Saradavara, Princess of Phichit suffered from illness and died on 21 February 1905, while going to pay respect to her at the Bang Pa-In Royal Palace.
-According to the Four Reigns novel, "Move one royal daughter's body down here, and move the another one royal daughter's body up there"...
+According to the Four Reigns novel, "Move one royal daughter's body down here, and move the other royal daughter's body up there"...